 Volunteer with Vintage

 Please know that we especially welcome first-timer volunteers.
 Come join us!
 Make a difference by getting involved .
-You, too, will discover why so many of us volunteers continue to return year after year to our Vintage family.
+You, too, will discover why hundreds of us volunteers continue to return year after year to our Vintage family.

 Read more about some of our activities below.
 To volunteer, click one of the links to send us an email.
 One of our volunteer chairmen will get back to you as quickly as possible.

 Vintage Flight Line

 Flight Line has our overall greatest need for volunteers.
 More than 200 people from around the world volunteer each year on our flight line.
 Vintage manages nearly two miles of the AirVenture airshow flightline from Show Center to the far south end of the field.

 Would you like the best view of the daily air show?
 Then being an airshow Crowd Control volunteer could be the perfect job for you.

 Want to have a close-up view of every Vintage Aircraft imaginable?
 Then become a Plane Parker.
 Once you have been trained as a walking parker you can continue with bike training and eventually become a lead biker who parks airplanes.

 Want to help but don’t like to walk or park airplanes?
 Become a flight line Crossing Guard.
 These lucky volunteers play an important role on Wittman Road, keeping pedestrians, vehicles, and airplanes from meeting each other unexpectedly.
 This job also comes complete with a little house to protect you from wind, rain, and sun.
 No experience is required, and you are in the middle of all the action.